mochoy/nerf-select-fire/README.md

 # nerf-select-fire
-Arduino sketch for safety, single shot, three round burst, and full auto.
-Schematics can also be found in the repository.
+Arduino sketch for safety, single shot, three round burst, and full auto using a joystick to toggle the fire modes.